Mr7F/sublime-telescope/readme.md

 That plugin work with [ripgrep](https://github.com/BurntSushi/ripgrep) and [fzf](https://github.com/junegunn/fzf)

-It will **fuzzy find** in all files with a given extension, with an heuristic
+It will **fuzzy find** in all files following a glob expression, with an heuristic
 - it will first use ripgrep with the 3 first characters and the 3 last ones
 - it will apply fuzzy search on the result with fzf
 - it will keep the 50 first results